yilundu/irem_code_release/README.md

 python train.py --exp=addition_experiment --train --num_steps=10 --dataset=addition --train --cuda --infinite
 ```

-We may substitute the addition dataset with other datasets such as inverse or lowrank (as well as additional ones defined in dataset.py).
+We may substitute the flag --dataset with other keywords such as inverse or lowrank (as well as additional ones defined in dataset.py).

 To run discrete graph reasoning experiments you may utilize the following command: